stackbit-projects/kangyeonlee-72ee9/src/pages/portfolio/project-4.md

 excerpt: ''

 ---
-This web application is managed and controled that the web, mobile, and apps' advertisement business.
+This web application is managed and controlled that the web, mobile, and apps' advertisement business.
 The clients could be used a dashboard to managed each advertisement or apps, distinguish statistics, and could be checked out the profit of advertisements.

 ![](/images/empty_150.png)